CWFC-CCFB/repicea/README.txt

 This library includes the JavaDBF library (copyright anil@linuxense.com) and requires the ucanaccess library version 2.0.3 (http://ucanaccess.sourceforge.net/site.html) to work properly.

+This library also requires the Apache Commons Mathematics Library (http://commons.apache.org/proper/commons-math/), which is protected by an Apache License.

 All these libraries  are protected by a GNU Lesser General Public License.